-No two shipping processes are exactly alike, but many are similar.
-Here at GoBolt, we help thousands of merchants fulfill their orders and delight their customers via warehousing and fulfillment services.
-Over the years, we’ve gathered a lot of data on shipping process steps and have created a shipping process flowchart to help you improve your customer experience.
+At GoBolt, we help brands fulfill their orders and delight shoppers via warehousing and fulfillment and last mile delivery services.
+Over the years, we’ve gathered a lot of data on shipping process steps and have created a shipping process flowchart to help explain the shipping workflow.
+Continue reading to learn more.

-The shipping process workflow will of course change based on the particulars of your business.
-There may be more shipping process steps if, say, there are multiple items in one box, if items are stored in multiple locations, or if many SKUs are stored on one palette—slightly complicating the picking and packing.
+The shipping process workflow will change based on the particulars of your products.
+There may be more shipping process steps if, say, there are multiple items in one box, if items are stored in multiple locations, or if many SKUs are stored on one palette—slightly complicating the picking and packing process.

 Below are some of the factors that may add shipping process steps: